2025 in sumo: January

-There are five promotions to the second-highest jūryō division announced by the Sumo Association.
+The Sumo Association announces five promotions to the second-highest jūryō division.
 Three are promoted for the first time.
-One is 23-year-old Kusano, a former Nihon University student who is a National Student Sumo champion and subsequent makushita tsukedashi entrant into the sport.
+One is 23-year-old Kusano, a National Student Sumo champion and subsequent makushita tsukedashi entrant into the sport.
 The others are 21-year-olds Wakanoshō and Ōtsuji, both of whom had placed third in the National Junior High School Sumo championships.
 Kazekenō returns to the second division after competing in jūryō last May, while four-time lower division champion Hitoshi returns for the first time since November 2023.